 - Applicants must have a foundation in liberal arts, usually achieved through general education or coursework in the humanities, arts, and social sciences.
 Your transcript must demonstrate this

 - An English language proficiency test (TOEFL, IELTS or PTE) is required if a student's baccalaureate was earned outside of the US.
-Applicants must satisfy the university minimum requirements
+Applicants must satisfy the university minimum requirements.
+550 minimum paper-based, 80 minimum internet, or 213 computer-based TOEFL Score or 7.0 Minimum IELTS Score

 - Personal statements and writing samples must also show a commitment to working in the field of social work